About the team

 Michaelson, Ph.D

-Laura Michaelson, Ph.D., is a senior researcher at AIR and MetaReviewer product designer.
+Laura Michaelson, Ph.D., is a senior researcher at AIR and the co-PI of MetaReviewer.
 Her work advances the uptake and application of evidence to support children and families.
 Dr. Michaelson leads multiple systematic review and meta-analysis projects funded by NSF, National Institue of Justice, and IES; serves as PI of an AIR-funded quantitative evidence synthesis training program for graduate students; and co-directs the Methods of Synthesis and Integration Center (MOSAIC @ AIR), an organization-wide hub for evidence-synthesis research and knowledge translation.
 At MetaReviewer, Dr. Michaelson supports the development, testing, and prioritization of key features and enhancements to ensure systematic review best practices are accessible to all users.
 She holds a Ph.D. in Cognitive Science from the University of Colorado Boulder.

 Sarah